Shemplo/Java-Streams-Etudes/readme.md

 #### Solutions

-In case you really don't know how to solve some task than you can see solution in `tasks.solution.StreamTasksSolution` class.
+In case you don't know how to solve some task than you can see solution in `tasks.solution.StreamTasksSolution` class in `src` folder.
+This class is used as reference solution to check answers, so you can copy-paste code to the task and this task will be accepted.

-Try to avoid this action :)
+Try to avoid any interaction with solutions until you completed all tasks :)

 #### Challenges